How to Play Bethpage Black With or Without a Tee Time

 New York residents can book tee times one week in advance starting at 7:00 p.m., and non-New York residents can book up to five days in advance.

-Editor’s Note: I was able to find several same-day and next day weekend tee times over the busy Memorial Day weekend.
+Editor’s Note: I found several same-day and next day weekend tee times over the busy Memorial Day weekend.
 Even though out-of-state residents can only book five days in advance, if you check persistently, you will likely find a tee time that works for you.

 If your bucket-list experience becomes an addiction, not to worry.
 Golfers can book an online reservation on the Black Course once every 28 days.